 Non-Indigenous people may also be associate members, provided they are accepted as sensitive to and supportive of Aboriginal and Torres Strait Islander cultural identities, however under the newly adopted Rule Book they do not have voting rights.

-We have strong relationships with a number of organisations including the Danila Dilba, Ironbark Employment, Anglicare, Somerville, Larrakia Nation, St Vincent De Paul, East Arnhem Shire Council, Curtin University, Charles Darwin University and Menzies School of Health.
+We have strong relationships with a number of organisations including Danila Dilba Health Service, Anglicare, Somerville, Larrakia Nation, Curtin University, and Menzies School of Health.